cruiseresearchgroup/DA-HOC-Semi-supervised-Domain-Adaptation-Prediction/README.md

 This repository contains resources used and described in the paper.

 The repository is structured as follows:
-> **NOTE:** this should follow the folders you have in this repository

-- `algorithms/`: Formal description of algorithm for entity normalization and sentence clustering.
+- `code/`: Code implementation and evaluation of RUP.
-- `data/`: Dataset used for this paper.
+- `data/`: Preprocessed dataset used for this paper.
-- `code/`: Evaluation script.
-- `evaluation/`: Evaluation script.
-- `presentation/`: PDF of paper presentation in certain conference or venue.

-## Code
-Brief explanation about your code (where to start or how to run).

-## Data
-Brief explanation of your datasets.
+- `paper/`: Formal description of the algorithm and evaluation result.

 ## Possible Applications

-## Additional Section
-Additional section.

 ## Citation
 If you use the resources (code and dataset) presented in this repository, please cite (using the following BibTeX entry):